 Dr Waterman is a Senior Lecturer in English and Creative Writing, and has been with NTU since 2012.
 He lectures on the BA (Hons) English / English with Creative Writing, on the MA Creative Writing, and on the MRes English Literary Research, and supervises PhD students working in and on modern and contemporary literature.
-Since 2013, he has also led the MA in Creative Writing.
+Since 2013, he has also led the highly successful MA in Creative Writing.

 - Associate Lecturer in English, University of Leicester, (2010-12)